Australia plans disposal of hundreds of stranded whale carcasses | Science-Environment

 Australia plans disposal of hundreds of stranded whale carcasses

+Euthanising those animals too exhausted to swim to safety was another daunting but necessary task, experts said.
+"For large whales very sadly, it could take weeks for them to die, and they get blistered in the sun, so you would be thinking about an ethical and humane thing to do," Mike Double, a zoologist that leads the Australian Marine Mammal Centre, told Reuters.

-"Dealing with over 400 dead whales is a real problem," said Vanessa Pirotta, a marine scientist at the Macquarie University. "(It) would have to be very far out."
-The stranding, the biggest on record in modern Australia, has drawn attention to a natural phenomenon that remains largely a mystery to scientists.
+While larger whales can require a lethal dose of potassium chloride to the heart or explosives, smaller whales like the long-finned pilots are usually shot with a firearm.
+The stranding, the biggest on record in modern Australia and one of the largest in the world, has drawn attention to a natural phenomenon that remains largely a mystery to scientists.

 A rescue team of more than 60 government scientists and volunteers had dashed to the remote location, braving freezing cold waters in an arduous refloating process.
 As many as four or five people per whale were needed to attach slings to the animals and guide them as they were pulled to deeper water by boats.